 The ESG framework provides a mechanism to ask key questions around environmental impact and risk, social practices, and governance in order to identify gaps, areas for improvement, and opportunities to raise ambition.
 A recent study by BlackRock reiterates this point by noting that companies with strong sustainability profiles performed better during the COVID-19 crisis than their peers and were better positioned to weather adverse conditions in the future.

 Furthermore, externally, the social factor addresses customer loyalty retention (both old and new) and maintaining relationships with business partners, suppliers, and communities affected by the company’s operations.
-For example, embedding ESG considerations into supply chain procurement practices—enabling local resourcing, consolidation, and alignment to lower natural resource and biodiversity impacts—could boost resilience.
+For example, embedding ESG considerations into supply-chain procurement practices—enabling local resourcing, diversifying and regionalizing manufacturing and supply networks, adding distribution capacity, and aligning to lower natural resource and biodiversity impacts—could boost resilience.

-Given the complexity and variety of ESG criteria, data monitoring for measurement, analysis, interpretation, and reporting are important for companies to undertake.
+The ESG is in the detailsGiven the complexity and variety of ESG criteria, data monitoring for measurement, analysis, interpretation, and reporting are important for companies to undertake.
 For many businesses, a lot of ESG data is already available and collected in existing data systems, such as SAP.
-To help unlock the power of this information, companies should conduct a rigorous review of their existing data collection systems and processes to ensure they reflect actual performance across all material topics and minimize estimations and inaccuracies.
+To help unlock the power of this information, companies should conduct a rigorous review of their existing data-collection systems and processes to ensure they reflect actual performance across all material topics and minimize estimations and inaccuracies.
 Where there are gaps, systems should be refined (or new modules developed in SAP) to collect relevant ESG metrics.

 Beyond the norm, many ESG topics represent qualitative factors and intangibles.
-Big data analytics and machine learning can provide companies the ability to sift through both internal and external noise to improve predictive capability, and the quality of evidence to support decision making.
+Big data analytics and machine learning can provide companies the ability to sift through both internal and external noise to improve predictive capability and the quality of evidence to support decision-making.

 Stakeholder engagement to ecosystem managementMoving from inward requirements for embedding and monitoring ESG to the outward network, stakeholder engagement is a key governance feature of ESG.
 The COVID-19 pandemic has highlighted the importance of teaming with the right organizations and distilling a collaborative, inclusive culture.
-As such, businesses need to not just consider engagement, but also the ecosystems in which they operate.
+As such, businesses need to not just consider engagement but also the ecosystems in which they operate.
 The benefits include new collaborative processes, such as pooling resources with other companies to reduce costs; looking beyond the norm to create more sophisticated, complete solutions with other organizations; and looking beyond obvious collaborators to new strategic positions and partners.

-Establishing long-term ESG objectives is important to enable the transformation that businesses need in order to achieve a sustainable future for all.
+Planning for the future starts todayEstablishing long-term ESG objectives is important to enabling the transformation that businesses need in order to achieve a sustainable future for all.
 The correct long-term approach can drive growth, innovation, and transformational change.
 It will also ensure compliance with the new ESG regulatory regime evolving from the EU Green Deal.